eltrompetero/coniii/README.md

 into which you've installed it, you can run it with
 > jupyter notebook

-Make sure that you are running Python 3.6.
-If you run
+Make sure that you are running Python 3.6 which you can check by running
-> python
+> python --version

-The first few lines specifying the version of Python that you are using must be 3.6.
-This package is not supported for Python 2.

 ## Troubleshooting
 Some users may encounter difficulties with the multiprocess module in which case the `n_cpus` kwarg should be set to 0 when the algorithm class instance is declared.